Kentucky Misdemeanor and Felony Theft

 This article discusses the definitions and penalties for theft offenses in Kentucky.

-Theft Offenses in Kentucky
+Different Types of Theft Offenses in Kentucky

 Kentucky law contains a number of theft offenses.
 The law classifies theft primarily by the type of property stolen or how it was stolen.
-For instance, Kentucky has separate crimes for theft of services and theft by deception.

-The stereotypical theft crime (like stealing a bike or TV) is called theft of property by unlawful taking or disposition.
+Stealing movable property (like a bike or TV) falls under "theft of property by unlawful taking or disposition."
+Kentucky has separate crimes for theft of services and theft by deception.
 Other examples of theft offenses include:

 This article outlines the penalties for theft of property by unlawful taking.
 But, in general, most theft offenses in Kentucky carry similar penalties—ranging from a Class B misdemeanor to a Class B or C felony—based on the value of the stolen property, services, or labor.
 (Higher penalties apply for receipt of a stolen firearm or anhydrous ammonia.)